Fried Polenta Recipe – How to Make Fried Polenta

 CE: Yes.

-FM: Was there a feeling that there has been a commingling of what will be seen as Italian foods instead of what will be seen as extra traditional Ukrainian meals?
+FM: Was there a feeling that there has been a commingling of what will be seen as Italian foods instead of what will be seen as extra-traditional Ukrainian meals?

 CE: Definitely.
-I assume you may go to maximum towns within the globe and there’s going to be an Italian restaurant.
-But, they really held on to this Italian culture, and people recognize approximately it.
-Italian used to be taught in colleges lower back in the day while it turned into first founded.
-It becomes the industrial harbor’s lingua franca as it was in Constantinople, which is now manifestly Istanbul throughout the Black Sea.
-That record is very a lot part of Odessan history.
+I assume you may go to maximum towns within the globe and there will be an Italian restaurant.
+But they held on to this Italian culture, and people recognized it approximately.
+Italian was taught in colleges lower back in the day when it Turned into first founded.
+It became the industrial harbor’s lingua franca as it was in Constantinople, now manifestly Istanbul throughout the Black Sea.
+That record is va very lot part of Odessan history.
+One of the maximum interesting matters I even have to tell you is these kinds of tales of shipwrecks that started to be posted in the newspapers here in the UK.

-One of the maximum interesting matters I even have to tell you is these kinds of tales of shipwrecks that started to be posted within the newspapers here in the UK.
-A British and Bulgarian archeological team started to discover the Black Sea 2,000 meters under.
-Down there they uncovered forty or more shipwrecks, some of them absolutely preserved due to the fact ninety percent of the Black Sea doesn’t have oxygen, it’s almost a dead sea – best the 10 percent on the pinnacle in which you locate the fish has the oxygen – which is perfect for retaining.
+A British and Bulgarian archeological team began to discover the Black Sea 2,000 meters under.
+Down there they uncovered forty or more shipwrecks, some of them are served due to the fact ninety percent of the Black Sea doesn’t have oxygen; it’s almost a dead sea – best the 10 percent on the pinnacle in which you locate the fish has the oxygen – which is perfect for retaining.
+They discovered ships 2, four hundred years old from the Venetian instances,

-They located ships 2, four hundred years old from the Venetian instances, from Roman shipwrecks, they located Cossack attack vessels.
-As a long way as we’re worried about meals, the maximum super one becomes a 2,400 12 months vintage delivery that had clay jars nevertheless inside it.
-They opened them, and one still had diced up fish steaks intact.
+Roman shipwrecks, and hey lfoundCossack attack vessels.
+As aong ws, we’re worried about meals; the maximum super one becomes a 2,400 12-month vintage delivery with clay jars inside.
+They opened them, and one still had ddiced-upfish steaks intact.
 It’s excellent that it’s now not just the nations across the Black Sea that are exciting from meals and change and cultural perspective; it’s what’s below the waves as nicely.

 - A word from our sposor -